dekaio/Datastructures-and-Algorithms/README.md

   }
   Result: Compile time error-> Can't return str
   Solution: Dynamically create string in doSomeOp and return a pointer to it.
 Else create a static string in doSomeOp and return it.
 But
   this method is not thread safe.

+### Recursion, Backtracking and Brute force intuition
+TBD

+## SPECIAL MATRICES
+1. Diagonal Matrix
+2. Lower triangular matrix
+3. Upper triangular matrix
+4. Symmetric matrix
+5. Tridiagonal matrix
+6. Band Matrix
+7. Toeplitz matrix
+8. Sparse matrix